slavenageorgieva7-ui/Deep-Learning/README.md

 Given the extreme class imbalance (~1.6% positive class), the low Precision is expected and is discussed explicitly in the notebook rather than hidden behind ROC-AUC alone.

+Representative false positives and false negatives from the test set are extracted and displayed (account, amounts, payment format) to support qualitative error analysis alongside the aggregate metrics.

+Account-level leakage check: the training set contained 285,268 unique accounts and the test set 170,641, with 94,641 accounts appearing in both periods.
+This overlap is expected under a time-based split (the same account can transact in both August and October) and is discussed as a methodological limitation — an account-disjoint split is proposed as future work to isolate its effect on reported performance.

 4.2 AML Knowledge Base + RAG Retrieval

 A Belgian AML knowledge base (10 curated entries covering AML/CFT legislation, risk-based approach, customer due diligence, transaction monitoring, AMLCO escalation, etc.) is embedded with a Sentence Transformer model (384-dimensional embeddings) and indexed with FAISS for semantic search.